 Check out this example from Zappos.
 They have a sticky bar at the top of their site with contact information for customer service.

-The most important question before Christmas that every customer wants to know: when will the product arrive?
+The most important question that every customer is asking in the lead up to Christmas: “when will it arrive?”